How to Play 8 Ball Pool: Complete Rules & Professional Guide

 • Balls in motion: Shooting before all balls have stopped

-• Jump shot violation: Scooping under the cue ball (must strike above center)
+• Jump shot violation: Scooping under the cue ball

 Foul Penalty:

-Note: Some house rules give ball-in-hand only behind the head string for certain fouls.
+When your opponent commits a foul, you receive "ball-in-hand" โ€” place the cue ball anywhere on the table and shoot in any direction.
+Some house rules give ball-in-hand only behind the head string for certain fouls.
 Always clarify rules before playing.

 5. Winning the Game